Zilliqa/zq2/z2/docs/deposit.md

 * `--reward-address <REWARD_ADDRESS>`: Specifies the address to receive rewards.
 You can generate a new wallet address to receive the rewards.
 * `--pop-signature <BLS_POP_SIGNATURE>`: The BLS proof-of-possession signature of the validator node.

 **Note**: The `--private-key` parameter should be the private key of a wallet that has secured a minimum stake amount of 10 million ZILs.
-It must be different from the validator node's private key.

 ### Generating Required Values
 To generate the `public-key`, `pop-signature` and `peer-id`, use the following command inside the zq2 folder.
 Please pass `PRIVATE_KEY_OF_VALIDATOR` to the command input.